dirkmunro89/SOAPs/README.md

 - utilization of *intervening variables (variable transformations) and function approximation concepts* to arrive at computationally tractable yet reasonably convergent approximate subproblems;

 - and *dual formulations of the subproblems* (e.g. Falk), permitting simple numerical solution by readily available bounded minimization routines (e.g. L-BFGS-B).
-(This is true in a traditional sense, at least; primal-dual solution methods are increasingly available, at the expense of the elegance and simplicity of the classical dual formulations.)
+(This is true in a traditional sense, at least.
+Primal-dual (*e.g.* interior-point) solution methods are increasingly available, at the expense of the elegance and simplicity of the classical dual formulations.)

 ## Keywords (in work)